carnivuth/2nd_brain/pages/mobile_systems/manets/GREEDY_PERIMETER_STATELESS_ROUTING.md

 index: 14
 ---

-# GREEDY PERIMETER STATELESS ROUTING
+# Greedy perimeter stateless routing

 **GPSR** is a geographic routing protocol based on 2 big assumptions